survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 IE 8 # And IE 8
 ```

-W> It's important to note that *browserslist* rules are evaluated as **or**.
+W> *browserslist* rules are evaluated as **or**.
 A browser matched by any of the definitions is included in the result.

 ## Conclusion